International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 Meanwhile, please feel free to check and comment on the [Maturity Assessment Criteria](Maturity-Assessment-Criteria.md) on this repository that suggests a methodology to assess the maturity of IDS Deployment Scenarios, in three levels: Sandbox, Incubated and Graduated.

-## How can I share a deployment scenario?
+## How can i share a deployment scenario?
 You are warmly invited to contribute to the IDS Deployment Scenarios in two ways:

 :triangular_flag_on_post: By sending a pull request via this repository (please be sure to check the [contribution guidelines](CONTRIBUTING.md)).